-The mission of Tacoma Opera is to inspire, educate and uplift our audiences in the Puget Sound region by presenting productions of high artistic quality using a combination of emerging young artists, local professionals and nationally known artists.
-We seek to heighten the awareness of the value of the arts and music in our community by providing dynamic opera productions and music education programs for diverse audiences.
+The mission of Tacoma Opera is to promote and develop the musical and performing arts through the medium of Opera in the South Puget Sound region by presenting live productions of high artistic quality using a combination of emerging young artists, local professionals and nationally known artists.
+We seek to heighten the awareness of the value of the arts and music in our community by providing dynamic opera productions and education for diverse audiences.

 Our philosophy is that Opera should be accessible to everyone and we are proud that our audiences come from every walk of life.
 So no worries if you don’t own a tux or an evening gown.
 Jeans and tee shirts are just fine.
 But dressing up is fun too!
 So if you want to paint the town red, go for it!
 Whatever makes the evening special for you, that’s what counts.

 Tacoma Opera was founded in 1968 as the Tacoma Opera Society and presented its first production, Die Fledermaus at the Eastvold Auditorium on the Pacific Lutheran University campus.
 In 1981, with the help of Dr. Hans Wolf, then director of community outreach for Seattle Opera, the company turned professional and changed its name to the Tacoma Opera Association.
 Wolf became the new director of the company and a production of Die Fledermaus was successfully staged that year.
 Under Dr. Wolf’s leadership and along with the organizational guidance of long-time executive director, Anne Farrell, the company produced many operettas and grand operas over the next several years.
 The company also produced numerous premieres including the West Coast premiere of Offenbach’s Christopher Columbus and the world premiere of a brand-new opera, The Pied Piper of Hamelin, by Seattle composer Carol Sams.